MuckyH20/LinuxCP/README.md

 1. Account Configuration

-	1. Lock the root account
+	1. Lock the root account from direct log in.
+Possibly just change shell to nologin, comp reqs.

 		`$ passwd -l root`

-	1. If lightdm exists, disable the guest account in `/etc/lightdm/lightdm.conf` and then restart your session with sudo restart lightdm
+	1. If lightdm exists, disable the guest account in `/etc/lightdm/lightdm.conf` and then restart your session with sudo restart lightdm.
+Check for other display managers, as then you will have to harden those.

 		```
 		allow-guest=false